-There are many ways to boost engine power, however, nitrous-oxide injection is a uniquely effective method.
+There are many ways to boost engine power, however, nitrousoxide injection is a uniquely effective method.
 The simulation models constant-flow Nitrous/Gasoline and Nitrous/ Methanol injection systems.

-Methanol injection system.
+The simulation models a typical constant-flow Nitrous/Gasoline or Nitrous/ Methanol injection system.
 Nitrous is "injected" by the simulation in precise amounts throughout specific increments of crank degrees, similarly to an actual nitrous system.
-You select the desired HP boost, and the simulation will calculate the Nitrous Mass Flow required to produce that power (calculation of nitrous flow is performed before the actual simulation is run, so engine design and other factors...just like in the real world...can affect the actual power output reported by the simulation).
+You select the desired HP boost and the Rpm Range to apply nitrous, and the simulation will calculate the Nitrous Mass Flow required to produce that power (calculation of nitrous flow is performed before the actual simulation is run, so engine design and other factors...just like in the real world...can affect the actual power output reported by the simulation).
 The simulation will tell you how much of the injected nitrous mass actually entered the cylinder and how much was rejected back into the intake manifold (or lost to exhaust flow).
 The enhanced nitrous modeling included in this version-6 simulation includes these elements in a nitrous-augmented engine:

-- 1) Nitrous Inflow restriction at the intake valves - 2) Cylinder filling (capacity vs. overfill backpressure) and gas reversion - 3) Nitrous (and added fuel) effects on charge cooling (LHV) - 4) Nitrous details are included in the Simulation Log and ProTools Printout - 5) Enhanced Nitrous Injection is included in both the WA and FE simulations
+- 1) Nitrous Start/Stop Rpm Ranges can be selected - 2) Nitrous Inflow restriction modeled at the intake valves - 3) Cylinder filling (capacity vs. overfill backpressure) and gas reversion - 4) Nitrous (and added fuel) effects on charge cooling (LHV) - 5) Nitrous details are included in the Simulation Log and ProTools Printout - 6) Enhanced Nitrous Injection is offered in all Version 6 engine simulations

-A nitrous injection system designed to add 100 horsepower (flowing about 4 pounds per minute of nitrous oxide and additional fuel to maintain the correct air/fuel ratio), will produce a 100 horsepower boost instantly upon triggering the system.
-Remarkably, the engine will continue to produce an this additional 100 horsepower across the entire rpm range.
-That means a 100hp nitrous system activated at 2000rpm (when the engine may have been producing only about 70hp) can double or even triple power output!
+A nitrous injection system designed to add 100 horsepower (flowing about 4 pounds per minute of nitrous oxide and additional fuel to maintain the correct air/ fuel ratio), will produce a 100 horsepower boost instantly upon triggering the system.